 We are too familiar with this expression: which comes first, the chicken or the egg?
 In the business context, which one supersedes the other?
 Does customer experience come first and later the business result?
-Or, the other way around?
+Or the other way around?

 However, this question is debated, there is a clear answer, and it comes down to this simple reality.

-Tom points out – “a company should not have to tell its customers why they are the best in their market; customer engagement at a personal level and the business semantics play a key role in changing customer perception.”
+Tom points out: “a company should not have to tell its customers why they are the best in their market; customer engagement at a personal level and the business semantics play a key role in changing customer perception.”

-At the end of the day, customers want value from the partnership they have invested in and ultimately want to know they are getting exactly what they have bought and what the brand has promised them.
+Customers want value from the partnership they have invested in and ultimately want to know they are getting exactly what they have bought and what the brand has promised them.